Setsugennoao/vapoursynth-ts/README.md

-# TypeScript library for VapourSynth
+# TypeScript bindings for VapourSynth

 ## Installation